KirbyLV/D3TrackReporter/README.md

 ## Thanks
 A very special thank you to Peter Kirkup for helping to optimize this app and troubleshoot some challenges with larger projects.
-Thank you to Scott Miller and the XRS team for contributing the timeline control section.
+Thank you to Nate Wilkens, Scott Miller, and the XRS team for contributing the timeline control section.